Fintech-Collaboration/unnamed-project3/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-VIXCOIN is the 1st DeFi/CeFI company that provides a solution to invest long-term in volatility!
+VIXCOIN is a defi/cefi solutions company that has created a way to invest long-term in volatility using a digital token which is VIXCOIN
+Our first product utilizes VIXM as the financial investment vehicle but there are plans to expand to others.

+How it works:
+Users can purchase a token on our website that acts like security on a long-term volatility instrument.
+Using our algorithmic trading strategy when there are buy and sell signals, we take our users cash and invest it in VIXM.
+Our company provides both a product (VIXCOIN) and a service which is the trading strategy.

+* The VIXCOIN token is ERC20 (fungible) and was created utilizing the Etherum blockchain
-We created the VIXCOIN token on the Etherum blockchain annd it links digital assets with traditional investments.
+* The token links digital assets with traditional investments.
-The token offers a way to diversify an investors' portfolio during market downturns.
+* Offers a way to diversify an investors' portfolio during market downturns.
+* Opens up investment opportunities to global investors since it was traditional only available to those in the US.
-Also, the token does not rely on supply and demand.
-VIXCOIN derives its value from the performance of our algorithmic trading strategy.
+* Token does not rely on supply and demand.
+It derives value from the performance of our algorithmic trading strategy.

-Thus if our strategy is performing well, then our token value will be higher.
-Our company provides a product (VIXCOIN) and a service which is the trading strategy.
+DISCLAIMER: Our product is only deployed to a testnet and our user interface can only be launched locally.
+Investment in our product is not an option yet.

 <p align="right">(<a href="#top">back to top</a>)</p>